Mountmellick: Mountmellick lace

-According to tradition, in 1825 a Quaker named Joanna Carter introduced what later became known as Mountmellick embroidery.
+According to tradition, in 1825, a Quaker named Joanna Carter introduced what later became known as Mountmellick embroidery.
 The first known sale of this type of lacework was to the Earl of Dunraven (Lord Adare) of Limerick in 1847.

-Although Carter is credited with its introduction little is known about her.
-It has been traditionally assumed that she had been a Quaker.
-However, an educational report of 1824 describes her as a Protestant, which may have meant that she belonged to the Church of Ireland.
-She ran a small school in a thatched house and had 15 girls, eight of whom were members of the Church of Ireland and seven Catholics.
+Although Carter is credited with its introduction, little is known about her.
+She ran a small school in a thatched house and taught at least 15 girls.
 Her annual income was £9 per year.
-Although the precise location of her home is not known, we know from the 'Primary Valuation of Tenements' that a John Carter lived in a house in Pond Street, Mountmellick in 1850.
-This is the only recorded Carter for the town at this period.
-In the report on the Irish Industrial Exhibition of 1853, she was referred to as, 'Carter, J Mountmellick, Queen's County, Designer and Manufacturer, embroidered quilt, toilet cover and doileys.'
-The report also stated that Mrs Carter was responsible for the design and execution of a richly embroidered quilt exhibited by the Countess of Eglinton.
-It is not clear that she was a native of Mountmellick.
-Another woman associated with its early development was Margaret Beale (1809–1877), an accomplished lacemaker, originally from Enniscorthy, Co.
-Wexford.
-She was married to Joseph Beale, a prominent manufacturer in the town.
+Although the precise location of her home is not known, the 'Primary Valuation of Tenements' indicates that a John Carter lived in a house in Pond Street, Mountmellick in 1850.
+In the report on the Irish Industrial Exhibition of 1853, Joanna Carter was referred to as, 'Carter, J Mountmellick, Queen's County, Designer and Manufacturer, embroidered quilt, toilet cover and doileys'.
+The report also stated that she was responsible for the design and execution of a richly embroidered quilt exhibited by the Countess of Eglinton.
+Another woman associated with the early development of Mountmellick embroidery was Margaret Beale (1809–1877).
+Originally from Enniscorthy, County Wexford, she was married to Joseph Beale, a prominent manufacturer in the town.

-Mountmellick was a significant industrial town before the Famine of the mid-19th century, when it was known as 'The Manchester of Ireland' or 'little Manchester'.
+Mountmellick was a significant industrial town before the Great Famine of the mid-19th century, when it was known as 'The Manchester of Ireland' or 'little Manchester'.
 This was partly thanks to the Grand Canal, the Mountmellick branch of which is now filled in.
 Mountmellick embroidery, also known as Mountmellick Lace, became one of the most popular forms of needlework during the 19th century, and early examples fetch high prices on the international market.
 The local museum displays original pieces of this craftwork.

 The history of needlework in Mountmellick before the 19th century is unclear.
 However, when the Society of Friends opened its school in Mountmellick in 1786, the girls were instructed in needlework to earn money for their textbooks.
 There appear to have been strong links between Mountmellick embroidery and the Quaker Leinster Provincial School in the town.
 They fostered the tradition of embroidery by both teaching it and adapting their own designs.
 A government school report of 1858 recorded that plain and fancy needlework was being taught at the school.
 The same report also noted that plain and fancy needlework was taught to girls at the Church of Ireland School Mountmellick.
 The Presentation order was heavily involved in the promotion of the craft.
-In 1920 when the Quaker school closed, the Presentation Sisters moved into the school and continued its embroidery tradition.
+In 1920, when the Quaker school closed, the Presentation Sisters moved into the school and continued its embroidery tradition.